Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ### 11.6 Customization and Extension

-To extend Star Link's capabilities:
+To extend Atlas Link's capabilities:

 1. Add new API endpoints in `Flask_backend/app/routes.py`
 2. Implement new blockchain interactions in the Node.js backend files